 Centennial School District No. R-1 School District

-- Public school in Centennial School District No. R-1 School District have an average math proficiency score of 8% (versus the Colorado public school average of 35%), and reading proficiency score of 17% (versus the 44% statewide average).
-This district's average school ranking is in the bottom 50% of public schools in Colorado.
+Public school in Centennial School District No. R-1 School District have an average math proficiency score of 8% (versus the Colorado public school average of 35%), and reading proficiency score of 17% (versus the 44% statewide average).
+This district's average testing ranking is 1/10, which is in the bottom 50% of public schools in Colorado.

 |School District Name||Centennial School District No. R-1 School District|